ShehryarX/htn-bookwatch/README.md

 ## Training data for OCR

 A data file is used to identify and translate between various languages.
-By defauly, English has been included.
+By default, English has been included.

 You can download additional language translations through browsing the Google Code library on its Github page.

 ## Installation

 To build and run the app, clone this project, open it as an existing project in Android Studio, and click Run.